alissatroiano/MS-1/README.md

 The following tests have been conducted by the [developer](https://www.github.com/alissatroiano).
 Each test described below was accompanied by the actions taken to ensure the tests passed. ***A full write-up of the testing process can also be reviewed [here](assets/development/Testing.pdf).***

 1. Navigation:
-    1. Visited website on multiple devices to ensure navigation bar is present.
+    1. Visited navigation bar in website.
-    2. Used Responsive Device Mode to ensure navigation toggle icon works on tablet and mobile.
+    2. Clicked each link.
-    3. Visited website on multiple devices and used Responsive Device Mode to ensure all links bring user to intended page section.
+    3. Verified links bring user to proper section.
+    4. Repeated steps 1-3 on mobile and tablet.

 2. Contact Form:
     1. Visited contact section of website.
     2. Filled out contact form with text.
-    3. Tried to fill out contact form while leaving a `required` field blank.
+    3. Tried to submit contact form with `required` field blank.
-    4. Tried to fill out "Email" row without an email address and was unsuccessful.
+    4. Failed to fill out "email" without email address.
     5. Repeated steps 1-4 on mobile and tablet.

 3. Sign Up Form:
-    1. Visited website and clicked, 'Sign Up' button in each schedule card.
+    1. Visited website and clicked each, 'Sign Up' button.
-    2. Filled out each sign up form with text.
+    2. Filled out 3 sign up forms.
-    3. Tried to submit signup form before filling out each row and was unable to.
+    3. Failed to submit forms before completing each row.
-    4. Tried to fill out "Email" row without an email address and was unsuccessful.
+    4. Failed to submit 'email' rows without email address.
-    5. Repeated above steps from tablet, mobile and Responsive Device Mode.
+    5. Repeated steps 1-4 on tablet and mobile.

 4. W3C Jigsaw CSS Test:
     1. Visited [W3C HTML Validator](https://validator.w3.org/nu/#textarea).
     2. Uploaded entire stylesheet.
     3. Made all changes.
     4. Ran test again to verify all CSS passed.
-    5. Repeated this step again after adding or updating  in stylesheet.
+    5. Repeated steps 1-4 again after repairing styles.

 5. W3C HTML Test:
     1. Visited [W3C HTML Validator](https://validator.w3.org/nu/#textarea).
     2. Pasted all contents of `index.html`.
     3. Made all corrections to repair errors.
     4. Ran test again to verify all HTML passed tests.
-    5. Repeated this step again after adding any new syntax and/or making changes.
+    5. Repeated steps 1-4 after each update.

-Please see the enclosed [document](assets/development/Testing.pdf) to view the full Testing write-up .
+Please see the enclosed [document](assets/development/Testing.pdf) to view the full Testing write-up for this project.

 ## Deployment

 This project was deployed with [Github Pages](https://pages.github.com/).
 The [developer](https://github.com/alissatroiano) deployed the project successfully by following these steps:

 1. Created a repository.
 1. Opened project in GitHub Desktop and VSCode.
 1. Created index.html.
 1. Built project website.
 1. Commited and pushed all changes to Github.